-The floodplain risk management (FRM) guideline was developed in conjunction with the State Emergency Service (SES) to provide a basis for the flood emergency response categorisation of floodplain communities (both existing and future).
-Classification provides an indication of the relative vulnerability of the community in flood emergency response and when used with FRM Guideline SES Information Requirements from the FRM Process, it identifies the type and scale of information needed by the SES to assist with emergency response planning (ERP).
+The floodplain risk management (FRM) guideline was developed in conjunction with the SES to provide a basis for the flood emergency response categorisation of floodplain communities (both existing and future).
+Classification provides an indication of the relative vulnerability of the community in flood emergency response and when used with FRM Guideline SES Information Requirements from the FRM Process, it identifies the type and scale of information needed by the SES to assist with ERP.

-The Floodplain Development Manual, 2005 requires flood studies and FRM studies and plans to address the management of continuing flood risk to both existing and future development areas.
+The Floodplain Development Manual, (DIPNR, 2005) requires flood studies and FRM studies and plans to address the management of continuing flood risk to both existing and future development areas.
 As continuing flood risk varies across the floodplain so does the type and scale of emergency response problem and therefore the information necessary for effective ERP.
 Below outlines the results of the flood risk studies for MPW Stage 3 and the necessary ERP procedure.